 - Progressive Muscle Relaxation: Systematically tighten and relax muscles from your head to your toes while taking deep breaths.

-- Hugs: giving hugs when leaving and returning help children feel reattached and loved.
+- Hugs: giving hugs when leaving and returning helps children feel reattached and loved.

 - Laughing: The body does not know the difference between a fake laugh and a real laugh, so do it often!
 It’s always great therapy.

-While there’s no one-size-fits-all, focusing on the STEM practices can help your child and your family make even challenging transitions smoother from start to finish.
+While there’s no one-size-fits-all, focusing on STEM practices can help your child and your family makes even challenging transitions smoother from start to finish.